marek629/blog/src/nyan-cat-ogg-01.md

 * `device`

 These all options are delivered in `format` object excluding `samplesPerFrame` and `device`.
-But in these 2 options case we don't need to change default values, so we can go forward.
+But in these 2 options case, we don't need to change default values, so we can go forward.
-In `format` object are a few addidional data like `version` and fields connected to bitrate, but we can ignore this data in this moment as `Speaker` constructor do.
+In `format` object are a few additional data like `version` and fields connected to bitrate, but we can ignore this data at this moment as `Speaker` constructor does.

 References: